telliott99/MySwift2/chapter3/sort_algorithms.rst

 https://en.wikipedia.org/wiki/Insertion_sort

-I found this one really hard to write.
+I found this one hard to write.
 We move across the array from left to right and take the next value as it comes, no matter whether large or small.
 The part of the array to the left of the current index is maintained in sorted order.
 For each new value, we find the correct place to insert it, moving elements as necessary.

 I found it easier to construct a new array to place the value correctly.